 Demi Moore recently shunned the Golden Globes because she was having a bad hair day, but the images she posted on Twitter would more likely make other women envious rather than sympathetic to her apparent hair problems.

 For about 4 in 10 women, a bad hair day holds more weight than a mere can of hairspray.
-Unlike her ex-hubby Bruce Willis however, Demi, 47, appears free of any concerns of thinning hair.
-But it’s not unusual for women to experience hair loss and there can be many reasons for a seemingly unending bad hair day.
+After all, whilst it may not be as talked about as Male Pattern Baldness, it’s not unusual for women to experience hair loss and there can be many reasons behind a seemingly unending bad hair day.

 Menopause is often a trigger of women's hair loss.
-The link lies in hormonal imbalances, stress and aging.
+The link lies in hormonal imbalances, stress and ageing.
 With lowered oestrogen levels, it is believed the presence or effect of DHT increases, so hair loss is likely to present itself in those who have the genetic susceptibility.
-Physical and emotional stress may also trigger hereditary hair loss, or may at least lead to the temporary hair loss condition, telogen effluvium.
+Physical and emotional stress may also trigger hereditary hair loss, or may at least lead to the temporary hair loss condition, Telogen Effluvium.
 And unfortunately, hair naturally becomes thinner to a certain degree as we age, regardless of the presence or absence of underlying reasons for hair loss.

 Hair loss during pregnancy is quite rare, but after childbirth it is very common.
+This is known as Postpartum Alopecia.
 Contrary to the effects of menopause, the hormone changes that take place during pregnancy foster a superior environment for healthy and extended hair growth.
 But bad hair days may seem unrelenting following the birth, when those hormones level out and get back to normal.
 The hairs that should but did not fall during pregnancy shed with the other average 10% that fall naturally daily.

 Other Reasons for Hair Loss in Women

 For most women, hair loss isn’t about going bald; it’s about thinning, lifeless hair and inexorable bad hair days.
-But specialists at The Belgravia Hair Loss Centre say once women are aware of what's causing their excess hair fall, they are often able to deal with and overcome the problem.
+But Belgravia hair specialists say once women are aware of what's causing their excess hair fall, they are often able to deal with and overcome the problem.

-Regardless of temporary or hereditary thinning, there are hair loss treatment options that work to reverse and prevent the problem.
-Belgravia Centre specialists say it is often possible to manage women's hair loss condition without turning to these treatments, but that they are worth keeping in mind if there is any problem in stimulating normal hair growth or if the rate of hair fall continues.
+Regardless of temporary or hereditary thinning, there are hair loss treatment options available to help address the problem.
+Belgravia Centre specialists say it is often possible to manage women's hair loss conditions without turning to these treatments, but that they are worth keeping in mind if there is any problem in stimulating normal hair growth or if the rate of hair fall continues.